stazdx/secz/README.md

 Here are the available commands:

-command1: Description of command1.
+sonar: Description of sonar.
-command2: Description of command2.
+trivy: Description of trivy.
 And here are the available options:

 -p, --pattern: Description of pattern.